queryluke/masseffect-5e-data/data/class-features/animal-companion.md

 same amount of time and 20 omni-gel to create a new synthetic one, or 5 if you still have the body.

-As an action on your turn, you can spend one medi-gel that your beast is carrying to have your beast recover hit points equal to 2d4+ your wisdom modifier.
+As an action on your turn, you can spend one medi-gel that your beast is carrying to have your beast recover hit points equal to 2d4 + your powercasting modifier.
 The healing increases to 4d4 at level 5, 6d4 at level 11, and 8d4 at level 15.